ArrigoCoen/Faculty_schedule_simulation/05 Teachers requests simulation/README.md

-# Data extraction
+# Teachers' requests simulation

-Here is explain how to extract the data from the Faculty of Sciences pages.
+Here is explained how we simulate the requests of subjects and hours from the teachers.

+In the whole process we simulate these requests twice, the first one we call it _hidden_ and the second we call it _pseudo-real_.